Snake in the Grass (novel)

 Snake in the Grass is a 1954 mystery detective novel by Anthony Gilbert, the pen name of British writer Lucy Beatrice Malleson.
-It is the twenty eighth in her long-running series featuring the unscrupulous solicitor and detective Arthur Crook.
+It is the twenty-eighth in her long-running series featuring the unscrupulous solicitor and detective Arthur Crook.
 It was published in the United States under the alternative title Death Won't Wait.
-Reviewing it in the New York Times Anthony Boucher described it "one of Gilbert’s duller books", while other reviews were more praiseworthy.
+Reviewing it in the New York Times Anthony Boucher, described it "one of Gilbert’s duller books", while other reviews were more praiseworthy.

 Synopsis

 A man is accosted on a London street by an attractive young woman who begs him for the loan of a pound, explaining that she is fleeing from her husband.
-She promptly disappears, a when her husband is found dead, Arthur Crook becomes involved in the case which plays out amidst the black marketeers and bombed-out buildings of the post-war capital.
+She promptly disappears, and her husband is found dead.
+Arthur Crook becomes involved in the case which plays out amidst the black marketeers and bombed-out buildings of the post-war capital.